 Source: Bulkowski, Encyclopedia of Chart Patterns, Table 26.3

-Notice how failure rates climb rapidly.
-While only 4% fail to drop 5%, a massive 54% fail to drop 20% in bull markets.
+Notice how failure rates climb rapidly when expecting larger moves.
+While 81% of patterns drop more than 5% (19% failure rate per current data), significantly fewer achieve larger declines.
 This is why setting realistic targets and using trailing stops is essential.

 Bulkowski provides clear identification guidelines that separate valid patterns from random price action: